kirbysayshi/kirbysayshi.github.com/_posts/2009-07-07-just-the-idea.md

 were to create an animation of our choosing in Flash.
 Because it was an assignment, and was meant to be viewed more as a movie than a Flash animation (ie, over the web), it requires a fairly well-endowed computer to run at a nice speed.
-It also was originally set to run at 1280x720 fullscreen.
+It was originally set to run at 1280x720 fullscreen.

+This was made sometime in February/March of 2008.

 The subject matter is a conversation a friend of mine had with a stranger while smoking outside.
 In the city where this took place, there